AI and Blockchain in Fintech: A Transformation in Payments

 Future Payment Innovations:

-💡 Example: Amazon is testing palm-scanning payment technology, allowing customers to pay with their hands.
+💡 For example, Amazon is testing palm-scanning payment technology, allowing customers to pay with their hands.

 🔗 Related: Top 10 Emerging Technologies in 2025